DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 <img src="desktop/global_asax.png">

-Add the code line that will set Initializer for our context into the *Application_Start()* method:
+Add the necessary namespace and the code line that will set Initializer for our context into the *Application_Start()* method:

 ~~~js
 using System;